-The additives include plasticizers or softeners, flame retardants, surface-active substances (to create foam with specific properties), stabilizers, colorants and fragrances.
-Peter Fantke, Denmark Technical University (DTU) and the study’s main researcher, said of 419 chemicals found in hard, soft and foam plastic materials used in children’s toys, 126 can potentially harm children's health, including 31 plasticizers, 18 flame retardants, and eight fragrances.
+The additives include plasticizers or softeners, flame retardants, surface-active substances (to create foam with specific properties), stabilizers, Peter Fantke, Denmark Technical University (DTU) and the study’s main researcher, said of 419 chemicals found in hard, soft and foam plastic materials used in children’s toys, 126 can potentially harm children's health, including 31 plasticizers, 18 flame retardants, and eight fragrances.
 The study recommends prioritizing these substances for phase out in toys and replacing them with safer alternatives.

 Children's rooms should be ventilated to avoid exposure from inhaling dangerous chemicals from their toys.

 Since most plastic toys are not labelled with the chemicals they contain, parents do not know whether an item is harmful.
 While the full effect of plastic chemicals on the body is unknown, they are linked to cancer and infertility.
 Infants and young children are considered particularly sensitive to chemical exposure due to their rapid metabolic rate, high surface-area-to-body-weight ratio, and fast growth of organs and tissues.

 Researchers combined the reported chemical content in toy materials with material characteristics and toy use patterns, such as how long a child typically plays with a toy, whether he/she puts it in the mouth, and the number of toys per household per child.
 According to the study, softer plastic toys cause higher exposure to harmful chemicals than hard toys.